 3] Reinstall the Mouse driver

 An outdated or corrupted device driver can cause such issues.
 You need to update or reinstall the mouse driver.
 To do this, from the Win X Menu, open Devices Manager.
 Locate Mice and other pointing devices and then right-click on your mouse driver to open its Properties.
-Switch to Driver tab > click the Uninstall Device button.
+Switch to the Driver tab > click the Uninstall Device button.

 Following that, follow the screen option to uninstall it completely.